tsfpga/tsfpga/README.md

 * Lukas Vik

 # License
-This project is released under the terms of the MIT License.
+This project is released under the terms of the BSD 3-Clause License.
+See `LICENSE.txt` for details.